-You might be already knowing about search engine marketing, even if you don’t know how it works.
-For example: if you do a search for ‘leather shoes for men’ you will see a few search results with ‘Ad’ and few organic results.
+You might already know about search engine marketing, even if you don’t know how it works.
+For example: if you search for ‘leather shoes for men’ you will see a few search results with ‘Ad’ and a few organic results.
 The paid ‘Ads’ results are run by search engine marketing.

 Why Use Search Engine Marketing?

 The biggest advantage of Search Engine Marketing (SEM) is the fact that people use search engines to find answers to their queries or purchase something online.

 In this process, it makes sense to run an Ad to show your business on top of the search engine results page.
 By doing so you get the opportunity to target people based on their search intent.
 What people search will get you a close idea of where are they in their buyer journey.

 Thus, allowing you to gain customers and convert them on your landing page for a sale.
 Another reason is you only pay when someone clicks on your ads so it makes sense to pay only for actual traffic on your website.

 To sum up, Search engine marketing is a powerful option for your business.
 It’s a simple and effective way to run target people when they are actively looking for a solution online.
 You can use SEM to grow your blog or website and increase conversions.

 What are the Different Types of Search Engine Marketing (SEM)?

 There are three main types of search engine marketing (SEM) – all have a similar aim to show you higher on the search engine results page (SERP).

 - Pay-Per-Click (PPC): Here you run ads on Google or Bing.
 This is a paid method.